-Statement of Compliance - The Town of Caroline complies with the provisions of the Family and Medical Leave Act (FMLA).
+Statement of Compliance - The Town of Caroline now offers benefits that mirror the benefits offered under the Family and Medical Leave Act (FMLA).
 The Town of Caroline does not regularly employ fifty or more employees.
 Under that circumstance, Town employees are not eligible for leave under the FMLA.
 If at some point the Town of Caroline should employ fifty or more employees, eligible employees will be afforded leave in compliance with FMLA.